-"In order to have individuals that are thriving, they need to be healthy, have good mental health, have good housing, have good physical health, so all of these areas need to collaborate/comingle for the benefits of the children.
+"In order to have individuals that are thriving, they need to be healthy, have good mental health, have good housing, have good physical health, so all of these areas need to collaborate/comingle for the benefits of the section of the benefits of the section of the benefits of the ben children.
 Schools need to make commitments to recreational activities/physical education classes so that kids can learn about their bodies, their overall health."